Snatcher (video game): Sega CD

 After releasing its first game on the Sega CD, Lethal Enforcers (1992), Konami wanted to bring a more interactive experience to the system for Western players.
 It considered making a game in full motion video like Night Trap (1992) but thought it may be too difficult, and ultimately decided to localize and port Snatcher.
 This also gave the Snatcher developers an opportunity to improve upon the PC Engine version which they were still not completely satisfied with.
 Although the Sega CD could only display 64 colors simultaneously (compared to the PC Engine's 256), the team used software techniques to increase this to 112 and modified some of the palettes to compromise.

 Several scenes were censored or otherwise altered for the Sega CD release.
 The breasts of the deceased Lisa Nielsen Snatcher were covered up, while the sequence in which Katrina Gibson is shown standing naked in a shower was obscured, and Katrina's age was changed from 14 to 18.
 Some options that allowed Gillian to engage in sexual behaviors were removed or toned down, such as those that allowed him to sniff panties or stare at breasts.
 Audio in which a robot becomes aroused while watching a pornographic film was cut out entirely.
 The violence was not altered, except for one scene where a partially dead dog with twitching innards was made completely dead with no twitching.
 Fearing copyright issues in the United States, the clientele in a bar was changed from Kamen Rider, the Alien, and other characters to Konami characters.
 Feeling that the third act was too movie-like, Konami added more interactivity through additional forks and choices.
 Additionally, the player is now graded on how well they solved the mysteries.
 Dates of events in the game were also moved up five years to still occur in the near future to compensate for the late release.

 The game was translated by Scott Hards, with supervision from Jeremy Blaustein and Konami of Japan.
 The translation took about two to three months.
 Seven voice actors recorded about two and a half hours of dialogue for 26 different characters.
 With the large amount of text included in the game, the translation was expensive, and Konami felt it was the most difficult part of the porting process.
 Kojima was not involved with the Sega CD port and the changes to the game's content and story were made without his input.
+Two voice-acted scenes exclusive to this version include an extended prologue that adapts the manual comic from the previous versions, and an additional scene in the ending in which Mika and Katrina arrive to see Gillian off with Jamie before he departs to Moscow.

 Snatcher was released in December 1994 in Europe and January 1995 in North America.
 According to Blaustein, it only sold a couple thousand copies in the United States and was ultimately a commercial failure.
 Its poor sales have been attributed to its late release during the Sega CD's lifespan.